nmiannay/leaf/README.md

     a href='/login' title='View login page'

-Note 1: You can also nest text value after an argument list
+Note 1: You can also embed text after an argument list

     a href='/login' title='View login page' Login
-Note 2: Leading / trailing whitespace is _ignore_ for attr pairs.
+Note 2: Leading / Trailing whitespaces are _ignored_ for attributes.

 ### Doctypes